 I would also say this scooter is the perfect buy for any calm riders out there who just want something simple and easy to use.
 Many users are tired of the flashy features that scooter brands use to compensate for weak releases.
 If you are one of them, you would absolutely adore the simplicity of this elegant vehicle.

 And last, but not least, the climb angle.
-If you live on a hill, or regularly commuter through various inclines, you would be fond of the decent climbing abilities of the Hiboy Max3.
-Granted, it’s not something huge or incomprehensible, but for its price, this scooter can easily handle most hills that other cheap scooters wouldn’t ever climb on.
+If you live on a hill, or regularly commute through various inclines, you would be fond of the decent climbing abilities of the Hiboy Max3.
+Granted, it’s not the best climb angle out there, but this scooter can easily handle most hills that other cheap scooters would probably struggle with.

 Frequently asked questions